 Breached accounts can still leak valuable data, even if it’s not as much as it could be.
 Consequently, marketing teams should also use strong authentication controls to ensure every user and device is who they say they are.

 All employees with data access should practice strong password management using complex, unique passwords and rotate them regularly.
-Teams can use password manager tools to make compliance with these policies easier.
+Teams can use enterprise password manager tools to make compliance with these policies easier.
 These apps automatically generate strong passwords and change them according to the schedules users set.

 Multi-factor authentication (MFA) should be on by default to ensure that even a stolen password won’t grant access.
 Enterprise cloud users have just an 11% MFA adoption rate, so this step is critical.